pippobonas/pippobonas.github.io/README.md

 ## 🚀 Features
  - Responsive design for desktop and mobile.
  - Python script for updating project data before deploy.
- - Automatic deployment to `https://username.github.io` using GitHub Actions.
+ - Automatic deployment to `https://pippobonasre.github.io` using GitHub Actions.
- - Linting and basic build checks before deployment.

 ## 📦 Technologies Used
  - **HTML5**, **CSS3** & **JavaScript**